application-creators/python_fastapi/README.md

  * Project structure
  * A [FastAPI](https://fastapi.tiangolo.com/) API:
    * Configurable through environment variables and environment file
-   * CORS
+   * With CORS
-   * Base models for endpoints with pagination
+   * And Base models for endpoints with pagination
  * Virtualenv
  * Unit tests
  * Docker containerization